 Should an unexpected misfortune happen to you during this employment down time, you risk depleting your savings account and worse, rubbing the burden off on friends and family around you.

 Having a back up plan is great – a back up plan that sticks with you on the other hand, has value beyond the measure of any wealth.
-Getting your own medical card insurance protects you through any circumstance life flings at you, but employee insurance only goes as far as your letter of offer.
+Getting the best medical card in Malaysia for yourself protects you through any circumstance life flings at you, but employee insurance only goes as far as your letter of offer.

 Zero Future Savings